markbarnes/sermon-browser/readme.txt

 To use either of these alternatives, just download, install and activate them as you would for any other plugin.
 Check their settings (make sure you enter get an API key if you're using eBiblicious).
 You then need to make one change to your SermonBrowser options.
 In the Single Sermon form, look for `[esvtext]` and replace it with `[biblepassage]`.
 (By default it's right at the end of the code.)

-#### When using a flash audio player, my pastor sounds like a chipmunk!
-What's going on? ####
-This 'feature' is caused by a well-known bug in Adobe Flash.
-In order for the files to play correctly, when they are saved, the sample rate needs to be set at a multiple of 11.025kHz (i.e. 11.025, 22.05 or 44.1).

-#### How do I get recent sermons to display in my sidebar or elsewhere in my theme? ####
-SermonBrowser comes with several widgets you can add to your sidebars - just go to Appearance and choose Widgets.
+= How do I get recent sermons to display in my sidebar or elsewhere in my theme? = SermonBrowser comes with several widgets you can add to your sidebars - just go to Appearance and choose Widgets.

-If you want to add sermons elsewhere on your site, and your comfortable in editing template files, add the following code: `<?php if (function_exists('sb_display_sermons')) sb_display_sermons(array('display_preacher' => 1, 'display_passage' => 1, 'display_date' => 1, 'display_player' => 0, 'preacher' => 0, 'service' => 0, 'series' => 0, 'limit' => 5, 'url_only' => 0)) ?>`.
+If you want to add sermons elsewhere on your site, and you are comfortable in editing template files, add the following code: `<?php if (function_exists('sb_display_sermons')) sb_display_sermons(array('display_preacher' => 1, 'display_passage' => 1, 'display_date' => 1, 'display_player' => 0, 'preacher' => 0, 'service' => 0, 'series' => 0, 'limit' => 5, 'url_only' => 0)) ?>`.
 Each of the values in that line can be changed or omitted (if they are omitted, the default values are used).
 For example, you could just use: `<?php if (function_exists('sb_display_sermons')) sb_display_sermons(array('display_player' => 1, 'preacher' => 12) ?>`.
 The various array keys are used to specify the following:

 * display_preacher, display_passage, display_date and display_player affect what is displayed (0 is off, 1 is on).
 * preacher, service and series allow you to limit the output to a particular preacher, service or series.
 Simply change the number of the ID of the preacher/services/series you want to display.
 You can get the ID from the Preachers page, or the Series & Services page.
 0 shows all preachers/services/series.
 * limit is the maximum number of sermons you want displayed.
 * url_only means that only the URL of a sermon is returned.
 It's useful if you want to create your own link (e.g. click here for Bob's latest sermon). url_only means the display_ values are ignored, and limit is set to 1.

-#### My host only allows me a certain amount of disk space, and I have so many sermons uploaded, I've run out of space!
-What can I do? ####
+= My host only allows me a certain amount of disk space, and I have so many sermons uploaded, I've run out of space!
+What can I do? =
 You could, of course, change your host to someone a little more generous!
 You should also make sure you encode your sermons at a medium to high compression.
 Usually, 22.05kHz, 48kbps mono is more than adequate (you could probably go down to 32kbps for even higher compression).
-48kbps means every minute of recording takes up 360kb of disk space, so a thirty minute sermon will just over 10Mb.
+48kbps means every minute of recording takes up 360kb of disk space, so a thirty minute sermon will be just over 10Mb.
 At this setting, 5Gb would be enough for over 450 sermons.

 If you can't change your host, you can still use SermonBrowser.
 You'll just have to upload your sermon files to another site - preferably a free one!
-You can then use the other sites embed code, or just link to the MP3 file if they allow you (when you add your sermon to SermonBrowser, select "Enter an URL" and paste it in).
+You can then use the other site's embed code, or just link to the MP3 file if they allow you (when you add your sermon to SermonBrowser, select "Enter an URL" and paste it in).

-#### How do I upload videos to SermonBrowser? ####
+= How do I upload videos to SermonBrowser? =
 You can't - but you can upload videos to other sites, then embed them in your sermons.
 You can use any site that allows you to embed your video in other websites, including [YouTube](http://www.youtube.com), but we recommend [Vimeo](http://www.vimeo.com/) as the most suitable for sermons.
 That's because most video-sharing sites are designed for relatively short clips of 10 minutes or so, but Vimeo will accept videos of any length - and there are no quotas for the maximum size of a video, nor the number of videos you can store.
 Once your video is uploaded and available on Vimeo or YouTube, you can copy the embed code it gives you, edit your sermon, select "Enter embed code" and paste it in.
 If you are using a video plugin, you can even use that plugin's shortcode in the embed code.

-#### Can I turn off the "Powered by Sermonbrowser" link? ####
-The link is there so that people from other churches who listen to your sermons can find out about SermonBrowser themselves.
+= Can I turn off the "Powered by Sermonbrowser" link? = The link is there so that people from other churches who listen to your sermons can find out about SermonBrowser themselves.
 But if you'd like to remove the link, just remove [creditlink] from the templates in SermonBrowser Options.

-#### What is the difference between the public and private podcast feeds? ####
-In SermonBrowser options, you are able to change the address of the public podcast feed.
+= What is the difference between the public and private podcast feeds? = In SermonBrowser options, you are able to change the address of the public podcast feed.
 This is the feed that is shown on your sermons page, and is usually the same as your private feed (i.e. you won't need to change it).
 However, if you use a service such as FeedBurner, you can use your private feed to send data to feedburner, and change your public feed to your Feedburner address.
 If you do not use a service like Feedburner, just make sure your public and private feeds are the same.

-#### On the sermons page, what is the difference between subscribing to our podcast, and subscribing to a podcast for this search? ####
+= On the sermons page, what is the difference between subscribing to the podcast for "All sermons", and subscribing to a podcast for "Filtered sermons"? =
-The link called subscribe to our podcast gives a podcast of all sermons that you add to your site through SermonBrowser.
+The link under Subscribe to Podcast for "All sermons" gives a podcast of all sermons that you add to your site through SermonBrowser.
 But it may be that some people may just want to subscribe to a feed for certain speakers, or for a certain service.
-If they wish to do this, they should set the search filters and perform their search, then click on the Subscribe to a podcast for this search link.
+If they wish to do this, they should set the search filters and perform their search, then click on the subscribe link for "Filtered sermons."
 This will give them a podcast according to the filter they selected.
 You could also copy this link, and display it elsewhere on the site - for example to provide separate feeds for morning and evening services.

-#### Can I change the default sort order of the sermons? ####
+= Can I change the default sort order of the sermons? = Yes.
-Yes.
 Use the **shortcode** `[sermons dir=asc]` instead of just `[sermons]`.

-#### Why do I get a page not found error when I click on my podcast feed? ####
-You've probably changed the address of your public feed to an incorrect value.
+= Why do I get a page not found error when I click on my podcast feed? = You've probably changed the address of your public feed to an incorrect value.
 Try changing it back to the same value as your private feed in Sermon Options.

-Can I change the way sermons are displayed?
+= Can I change the way sermons are displayed? =
 Yes, definately, although you need to know a little HTML and/or CSS.
 SermonBrowser has a powerful templating function, so you can exclude certain parts of the output (e.g. if you don't want the links to other sermons preached on the same day to be displayed).
 The **Customisation** section has much more information.

-#### The search form is too big/too small for my layout.
-How do I make it narrower/wider? ####
-The search form is set to roughly 500 pixels, which should be about right for most WordPress templates.
+= The search form is too big/too small for my layout.
+How do I make it narrower/wider? = The search form is set to roughly 500 pixels, which should be about right for most WordPress templates.
 To change it, look for a line in the CSS stylesheet that begins `table.sermonbrowser td.field input`, and change the width specified after it.
 To make the form narrower, reduce the width.
 To make it bigger, increase the width.
 You'll also need to change the width of the date fields on the line below, which should be 20 pixels smaller.

+Alternatively, you could try using the one-click style filter, which is inherently responsive.
+The one-click style filter is selected on the Sermons, Options admin screen.

-#### Why is sometimes the Bible text missing? ####
+= Why is sometimes the Bible text missing? =
-This usually happens for one of three reasons: (1) The Bible texts are provided by external websites, and sometimes they can go do.
+This usually happens for one of three reasons: (1) The Bible texts are provided by external websites, and sometimes they can go down.
 If you can't see Genesis 1 then the problem is with those websites.
 They're rarely down for long.
 (2) If you specify an invalid bible passage (e.g. Romans 22).
 If this is the case your sermon page will display ERROR: No results were found for your search.
 (3) If your webhost has disabled allow_url_fopen and cURL.
 Some cheaper webhosts have these essential features switched off.
 If they have, you won't be able to use this facility.

-#### Why does my sermon page say I have exceeded my quota for ESV lookups? ####
-The ESV website only allows 5,000 lookups per day from each IP address.
+= Why does my sermon page say I have exceeded my quota for ESV lookups? = The ESV website only allows 5,000 lookups per day from each IP address.
 That should be enough for most users of SermonBrowser.
 However, if you are using a shared host, there will be hundreds (perhaps thousands) of other websites on the same IP address as you.
 If any are also using the ESV API, they also get counted towards that total.
 If you are using less than 5,000 lookups per day (i.e. you are having less than 5,000 pageviews of your sermon pages), and you receive the error message you'll need to do two things in order to continue to display the text.
 (1) Sign up for an ESV API key.
 (2) Edit frontend.php (one of the SermonBrowser files).
 Look for the function `sb_add_esv_text` (at the time of writing it began on line 412), and replace ...`passageQuery?key=IP&passage=`... with ...`passageQuery?key=YOURAPIKEY&passage=`...

 If you are having more than 5,000 page views per day, then this won't help.
 Instead, leave a message on the forum explaining your problem.
 SermonBrowser could probably be modified to provide a caching mechanism to reduce the likelihood of this error occurring, if there is demand.

-#### How can I change the file icons that Sermon Browser uses, or add new icons? ####
-You'll need to edit the `filetypes.php` file that comes with Sermon Browser.
+= How can I change the file icons that Sermon Browser uses, or add new icons? = You'll need to edit the `filetypes.php` file that comes with Sermon Browser.
 The icon is chosen on the basis of the file extension (or in the case of URLs the file extension then the site address).
 If you do create new icons for other filetypes, consider sending them to the author so they can be included in future versions of the plugin.

+= Where is the best place to go for help, ask questions, or discuss a potential bug? = Sermon Browser has an [active support forum](http://www.sermonbrowser.com/forum/sermon-browser-support/) on sermonbrowser.com.
+If you post there looking for help on your website, don't forget to include a link to your site.

-#### Are there any more Frequently Asked Questions? ####
+= Are there any more Frequently Asked Questions? = Yes.
-Yes.
 There are additonal [FAQs on the Sermon Browser support forum](http://www.sermonbrowser.com/forum/sermon-browser-support/troubleshooting-faq/).

 == Screenshots ==